 Michael Avitabile // Flute // Founder & Executive Director

 Praised for playing that is "warm and vocal" (Boston Musical Intelligencer), Michael Avitabile is a flutist, entrepreneur, and educator dedicated to the music of our time.
-He is the Founder and Executive Director of Hub New Music, a Boston-based chamber music organization actively performing and commissioning the latest generation of composers.
-Under his leadership, Hub has regionally and world premiered music by the nation’s most innovative musical minds including Kati Agocs, Daniel Wohl, Missy Mazzoli, Robert Honstein, and many others.
+He is the Founder and Executive Director of Hub New Music, a Boston-based mixed quartet that has quickly become a prominent force among younger contemporary music organizations.

-In addition to his work with Hub, Mike has collaborated with today’s most prominent composers including Harrison Birtwhistle, John Zorn, Brett Dean, and Christian Wolfe.
-He also performs with the Callithumpian Consort, Unitas Ensemble, EQ Ensemble, and Verdant Vibes.
+Outside of his work with HNM, Avitabile has worked with prominent composers including Harrison Birtwhistle, John Zorn, Brett Dean, and Christian Wolfe.
 As an orchestral musician, he has received fellowships to play with the National Repertory Orchestra, Banff Festival Orchestra, and has also performed with the New World Symphony.
-He was won first prize in the Ervin Monroe, Donald Voorhees, and Catherine E. MacPhail Young Artist Competitions and has had concerto appearances with the Allentown Symphony and Bethlehem Bach Choir Orchestra.

-He holds degrees from the University of Michigan (BM) and New England Conservatory (MM), graduating with top honors at both institutions.
-At Michigan, we was a Shipman Scholar, the highest award given to any incoming student university-wide.
-While at NEC he was awarded the John Cage Award for Outstanding Contribution to Contemporary Music.
-In his free time, Mike is a total foodie and can found reading a recipe blog at any given moment.
+He holds degrees from the University of Michigan (BM) and New England Conservatory (MM), graduating with top honors from both schools.
+At Michigan, we was a Shipman Scholar, one of the highest awards given to an incoming student university-wide.
+While at NEC, he received the John Cage Award for Outstanding Contribution to Contemporary Music.
+In his free time, Avitabile enjoys developing recipes, practicing yoga, and exploring Boston’s many coffee shops.